Sandruski/sandruski.github.io/_posts/2018-06-06-warcraft-ii-the-stolen-artifacts.md

 title: 'Warcraft II: The Stolen Artifacts'
 year: '2018'
-description: 'We were a team of 7 people.'
+description: 'A tribute to Warcraft II: Tides of Darkness.
+It is in C++.
+We were a team of 7 people.'
 individual_contribution:
-    - Enemies
+    engine: ''

+    physics:
+        - Add triggers and groups of colliders
+        - Implement a hierarchical collision detection

+    graphics:
+        - Beautify the Fog of War with sprites of quads with round corners
+        - Draw quads on the floor to give more visual feedback

+    ui: ''

+    ai:
-    - Items (placed in the floor and dropped by enemies)
+        - Write the A* and Dijkstra algorithms
-    - Player grenade
-    - Secret rooms
-    - Camera
+        - Make the pathfinding time-sliced
+        - Integrate my RTS Group Movement research
+        - Implement all of the units following a Goal-Driven Agent Behavior
+        - Implement the attack between multiple units, the critters' attack, and the buildings' attack

+    gameplay:
+        - Allow the player to assign several commands to their units
+        - Allow the player to save and load groups of units
-    - Spawn points
+        - Spawn enemy waves at the player base
-    - Main menu

-tags: C++ SDL
+tags: C++ SDL Tiled
 featured_image: '/img/posts/Warcraft.gif'

 website_url: 'https://devcrumbs.github.io/Warcraft-II/'